cosmos/cosmos/WHITEPAPER.md

 ordering, Atom permits many blockchains to run concurrently with one another and yet retain interoperability.

-At the basis, a global hub blockchain (the Atom hub) manages many independent blockchains called "zones" (sometimes referred to as "shards", in reference to the database scaling technique known as "sharding").
+At the basis, the Atom Hub manages many independent blockchains called "zones" (sometimes referred to as "shards", in reference to the database scaling technique known as "sharding").
 A constant stream of recent block commits from zones posted on the hub allows the hub to keep up with the state of each zone.
 Likewise, each zone keeps up with the state of the hub (but zones do not keep up with each other except indirectly through the hub).
 Packets of information are then communicated from one zone to another by posting Merkle-proofs as evidence that the information was sent and received.
 This mechanism is called inter-blockchain communication, or IBC for short.

 ![Figure of hub and zones
 acknowledgement](https://raw.githubusercontent.com/gnuclear/atom-whitepaper/master/images/hub_and_zones.png)

-Any of the zones can themselves be hubs to form a multi-level hierarchical network, but for the sake of clarity we will only describe the simple configuration with one central hub and many zones.
+Any of the zones can themselves be hubs to form an acyclic graph network, but for the sake of clarity we will only describe the simple configuration where there is only one hub, and many non-hub zones.

 ### The Hub

-The Atom hub is a blockchain that hosts a multi-asset cryptocurrency, where tokens can be held by individual users or by zones themselves.
+The Atom Hub is a blockchain that hosts a multi-asset cryptocurrency, where tokens can be held by individual users or by zones themselves.
 These tokens can be moved from one zone to another in a special IBC packet called a "coin packet".
 The hub is responsible for preserving the global invariance of the total amount of each token across the zones.
 IBC coin packet transactions must be committed by the sender, hub and reciever blockchains.

-Since the Atom hub acts as a central ledger of tokens for the whole system, the security of the hub is of paramount importance.
+Since the Atom Hub acts as a central ledger of tokens for the whole system, the security of the hub is of paramount importance.
 While each zone may be a Tendermint blockchain that is secured by as few as 4 (or even less if BFT consensus is not needed), the hub must be secured by a globally